apache/skywalking/docs/en/api/metrics-query-expression.md

 The `ExpressionResultType` of the expression is `TIME_SERIES_VALUES` and with labels.

 ## Binary Operation
-Binary Operation is an operation that takes two expressions and performs a calculation on their results.
+The binary Operation is an operation that takes two expressions and performs a calculation on their results.
 The following table lists the binary operations supported by MQE.

 Expression: